LERCAutomation/DataExtractor-UserGuide/anatomy/anatomy.rst

 	Example of a compressed output file containing a single GIS layer

+.. raw:: latex

+   \newpage

 Finally, the log file details each step that was taken during the process, and gives some feedback about the outcomes of the steps.
-This includes reporting on the input for the search, the number of features that were selected in each data layer, and which data layers did not return any features (see :numref:`figLogFileExample`).
+This includes reporting on the input for the search, the number of features that were selected in each data layer, and which data layers did not return any features (:numref:`figLogFileExample`).

 .. _figLogFileExample: